Service

 • Coverage: If your car gets totaled or stolen and your auto loan balance exceeds your car’s value, gap coverage will cover the difference.

-• Deductible coverage: GAP insurance may cover your auto insurance deductible up to a certain amount, such as $1,000.
+• Deductible coverage: GAP may cover your auto insurance deductible up to a certain amount, such as $1,000.

 Drawbacks

-• Cost: GAP insurance coverage comes with a cost, either as a one-time fee (often rolled into your loan) or an ongoing premium (billed monthly or annually).
+• Cost: GAP coverage comes with a cost, either as a one-time fee (often rolled into your loan) or an ongoing premium (billed monthly or annually).

-• Eligibility limitations: GAP insurance providers may have eligibility requirements that prevent you from getting coverage for your vehicle.
+• Eligibility limitations: GAP providers may have eligibility requirements that prevent you from getting coverage for your vehicle.

-• Limited usefulness: GAP insurance is only beneficial if your car’s value is less than your outstanding auto loan balance.
+• Limited usefulness: GAP is only beneficial if your car’s value is less than your outstanding auto loan balance.

-GAP insurance on a used car is generally worth it if you’re financing more than the vehicle’s current value.
+GAP on a used car is generally worth it if you’re financing more than the vehicle’s current value.

-For example, if your loan amount is $25,000 but the car is worth $24,000, GAP insurance could cover that $1,000 difference.
+For example, if your loan amount is $25,000 but the car is worth $24,000, GAP could cover that $1,000 difference.
 However, the gap isn’t always so obvious.
 Even if you start with little to no negative equity, it can grow over time if your car depreciates faster than you can pay it down.

 Here’s a closer look at when GAP coverage on a used car is more likely to make sense, and when it might not: